When you are camping in the wild or hiking to increasing your endurance, your electronic devices are the first ones to give up.

-Most of the small-sized portable power banks are made to specifically charge smartphones and only comes with USB ports.
-But what if you have to use AC powered appliances and do not want to get a bulky charger.
+Most of the small-sized portable power banks are made to specifically charge smartphones and only come with USB ports.
+But what if you have to use AC-powered appliances and do not want to get a bulky charger.

-It has a single AC wall socket along with 2 fast-charging USB-A ports, 1 USB-C port and DC port.
+It has a single AC wall socket along with 2 fast-charging USB-A ports, 1 USB-C port, and a DC port.
 In addition to all these features, you also have a wireless charging option which is quite rare to see in portable chargers.

-All these advance features comes with a good price tag to match.
+All these advance features come with a good price tag to match.
 But at the end of the day Omnicharge 20+ is worth your money.

 6. Chargetech: External Battery Pack for Hiking and Backpacking